turingcompl33t/turingcompl33t.github.io/_posts/2021-1-18-RWLock-Benchmark.md

 **`tbb::reader_writer_lock`**

-The reader-writer lock implementation from Intel's TBB library serves threads on a first-come fist-served basis, with the added caveat that writers are given preference over readers - this is often an important modification to ensure that writers are not starved in read-heavy workloads.
+The reader-writer lock implementation from Intel's TBB library serves threads on a first-come first-served basis, with the added caveat that writers are given preference over readers - this is often an important modification to ensure that writers are not starved in read-heavy workloads.
 All waiting is done in userspace via busy-loops.
 This design is a double-edged sword: under low contention, this saves us potentially-expensive calls into the OS kernel, but under high contention this might lead to significant performance degradation as multiple cores are saturated with threads spinning on the lock.

 **`std::shared_mutex`**

-The standard library's reader-writer implementation necessarily differs among compilers and platforms.
+The standard library's reader-writer lock implementation necessarily differs among compilers and platforms.
 For this benchmark I utilize a system with the following relevant specifications:

   - Compiler: GCC 10.2
   - Standard Library: `libstdc++`